 CUES was formed in 1975 as a reaction to changes in the Sacred Heart School neighborhood.
 As more and more Sacred Heart parishioners left their North Omaha neighborhood, the parish could no longer provide significant financial support to the school.
 Community business leaders came together and formed CUES, a separate 501c3, to solicit support from corporations and foundations to assist Sacred Heart School.

-In 2012, the CUES Board addressed a community need once again, and responded to support other inner-city parish schools facing closure, adding All Saints and Holy Name Schools to the CUES funding mission.
+In 2012, the CUES Board addressed a community need once again, and responded to support other east Omaha schools facing closure, adding All Saints and Holy Name Schools to the CUES funding mission.

 For many Catholic schools, the older parish school model of governance is no longer effective.
 In 2018, in order to become sustainable and to provide the best academic outcomes for CUES students, the CUES Board of Directors created a new, separate governing organization, the CUES School System.

 The CUES Board of Directors was determined that CUES would take a more proactive approach to serving its mission and become two distinct organizations.
 There is now the CUES School System, a religious 501c3, responsible for governing the 3 schools, and the CUES Fund, a non-religious 501c3, whose sole purpose is to fully fund the school system.
 These changes were made with the full support of the Archdiocese.

 CUES is now among the most unique education models in the country with one “arm” responsible for governing and the other responsible for funding.
 Both arms are accountable to separate and distinct boards, and each board is comprised of professionals with talents specifically related to either governing or funding.